 I’ve tried to put together a visual representation of this, as represented by the image on this post.
 If you read it from the bottom up, you’ll probably get the idea of what I’m talking about.
 Say we fast-forward to the point where I was looking into patterns; at that point, I was not only looking into patterns, but I was also revisiting a bunch of things, such as classes, abstraction, inheritance, polymorphism, and principles.
 I had also already gone through the process of learning about things around databases, and so many other things, so by the time I’m learning something, I’m coming from a cumulative process, where everything I’ve learned thus far will probably affect my understanding of the thing I’m learning (or revisiting), at the moment.

-On the little figure I’ve put on this post, I’ve added some question marks at the top of the spiral, which tells me I don’t know what the next thing is going to be, but somehow I know it’ll force me to review my currently knowledge of something.
+On the little figure I’ve put on this post, I’ve added some question marks at the top of the spiral, which tells me I don’t know what the next thing is going to be, but somehow I know it’ll force me to review my current knowledge of something.
 For instance, as I get more and more into TDD, I keep revisiting and polishing what I know about OOP.
-I’ll actually have another post soon regarding my experiences into the test world (unit tests, integration tests, TDD, etc.).
+I’ll actually have another post soon regarding my experiences in the test world (unit tests, integration tests, TDD, etc.).

-I really dig this learning in spiral thing… 🙂
+I really dig this learning-in-spiral thing… 🙂